keolazy/ui-dashboard/README.md

 ## Strech Goals

-showcases several APIs.
-Weather, Quote, Random Sale of the Day
+showcases more popular APIs.
+Weather, Quote, Random Fact of the Day, etc.

 ## Project Description

 What problem does your project solve?
-Helps Gather User Perspective and Priorities on a daily basis
+Helps Gather User Perspective and Priorities on a daily basis in one spot.

 ## Who has this problem?